sebgos/angular9-cypress/README.md

 and navigate to `http://localhost:4200/`.
 The app will automatically reload if you change any of the source files.
 ## Running the E2E tests with Cypress

 This project has replaced Protractor with Cypress E2E automated tests.
 You have various ways of running E2E automated tests.
-You can run `ng e2e` or `npm run e2e` to build and open Cypress dashboard from which you can execute the end-to-end tests via [Cypress](http://www.protractortest.org/).

- `cypress open` or `cypress run`

-You can also run `ng e2e:ci` which will run the app and execute all cypress tests automatically.

 ### Regular way